MicrosoftDocs/fabric-docs/docs/governance/lineage.md

 ## What do you see in lineage view

-When you open lineage view on an item, you'll get the lineage view of the workspace the item is located in.
+When you open lineage view on an item, you'll see the connections between all the items in the workspace the item is located in.

 :::image type="content" source="./media/lineage/lineage-view.png" alt-text="Screenshot showing contents of lineage view in Microsoft Fabric." lightbox="./media/lineage/lineage-view.png":::